How the Canvas Works

 1. Planning Questions

-When you start a new script, the AI asks you planning questions to understand what you're creating.
-This includes:
+When you start a new script, the AI asks planning questions to understand what you're creating.
+It wants to know what the video is about, your main thesis or takeaway, what viewers should do after watching, and any specific points you want to cover.

 Take Your Time

 The more context you provide in planning questions, the better your outline and script will be.
-Don't rush this step.
+Don't rush this step—it directly affects everything downstream.

 2. Outline Generation